ehis/emott/README.md

 # emott

-another weather with a twist 🌪
+another weather app with a twist 🌪